 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Ms. Kelly Domesle: (3.3.1) Again, since LAMP is very effective and generates a large quantity of DNA, it is critical that best laboratory practices are used to prevent cross-contamination.
+Use similar practices when making your DNA templates, as enrichments from contaminated animal food can have high levels of Salmonella.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Ms. Shenia Young: Animal food samples screening positive with this LAMP assay should be confirmed by culture isolation following the procedures in FDA’s Bacteriological Analytical Manual.
+Those screening negative can be reported as Salmonella negative and no further culture isolation is needed.
+LAMP can also be used as a confirmation method for presumptive Salmonella isolates from all food categories.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Dr. Beilei Ge: The incorporation of this rapid, robust, and user-friendly LAMP method into FDA’s Bacteriological Analytical Manual emphasizes the importance of effective screening methods in minimizing or preventing outbreaks from a contaminated source, such as food or water, which paves the way for a wider application of this technology in food safety testing as a whole.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.